Table of Contents

-Most of the entrepreneurs start by being the only employee of their company.
+Most entrepreneurs start by being the only employee of their company.
 The smart ones know how to build up a productive team.
 Delegating one or more tasks to an offshore development team has several benefits.

 First, it frees up the work on your shoulders and gives you access to specialized professionals having years of experience.
 More and more startups are now realizing the importance of IT outsourcing.
 Therefore, nowadays startups prefer working with remote teams, irrespective of their location.